Mike Polly

 Mike Polly (born November 10, 1983) is an American football coach and former player.
-He is currently the run game coordinator and offensive line coach at the Middle Tennessee State University.
+He is currently an assistant offensive line coach at the Georgia Tech.
 Polly has also coached at Georgetown College and Murray State University.

 Coaching career

 Graduate Assistant

 Following Polly's playing career, He joined the coaching staff at his alma mater, Georgetown for the spring of 2007.
 He assisted with the offensive line and strength and conditioning.
 In the fall, Polly joined the coaching staff at Middle Tennessee as a graduate assistant working with the offensive line.
 He held this position through the 2009 season.

 Murray State

 From 2010 to 2012, Polly was a member of the Murray State football staff.
 He joined the staff coaching the tight ends and offensive tackles in 2010, and then for the 2011 and 2012 seasons, Polly was responsible for the whole offensive line, as well as being the special teams coordinator.
 In each season he was there, Murray State's offense ranked in the top 5 nationally.
 Polly's offensive line's success led the school's first 1,000 yard rusher.